noun | [nan-ee]

 It's interesting.
 Just google the definition of "nanny", and nowhere does it say a person who is employed to care for adults in a household.
 Yet oftentimes, that's exactly what nannies end up doing.
 Yes parents, I'm looking at you.
 I've touched on this a little bit in Part 2 of Top 10 Reasons a Nanny Feels Taken Advantage Of under Job Creep, but this issue needs its own article.
 So let me really break this down for you.
 A nanny is employed to take care of the children in a household.
-This usually (but not always) includes child related chores such as cooking for the children, tidying up kids' toys/play areas, children's laundry, cleaning up dishes that the child and nanny used that day, restocking diapers, shopping for the child, etc. This DOES NOT include doing your dishes, running personal errands for you, making your bed, doing your laundry, ironing your clothes, preparing meals/picking up food for you, doing any sort of deep cleaning, organizing cabinets, selling things on Ebay for you, hanging pictures for you, gardening, or anything else that specifically relates to you, an adult, who is fully capable of doing these things on their own.
+This usually (but not always) includes child related chores such as cooking for the children, tidying up kids' toys/play areas, children's laundry, cleaning up dishes that the child and nanny used that day, restocking diapers, shopping for the child, etc. This DOES NOT include doing your dishes, running personal errands for you, making your bed, doing your laundry, ironing your clothes, preparing meals/picking up food for you, changing lightbulbs in the house, doing any sort of deep cleaning, organizing cabinets, selling things on Ebay for you, hanging pictures for you, gardening/watering plants, or anything else that specifically relates to you, an adult, who is fully capable of doing these things on their own.

 It gets even trickier because oftentimes even child related chores can feel like they're actually chores for the parents.
 The best example of this is Monday mornings.
 A nanny leaves work with the house tidy and comes in on Monday morning to a disaster.
 Sure, it's kid related, but you were responsible to clean up those messes over the weekend.
 You were responsible to wash the dinner dishes from the night before.
 If your nanny is off, they aren't responsible for these tasks.
 Imagine cleaning your work desk on Friday and then over the weekend, while you are off and not being paid, someone makes a complete mess of it.
 You get to work on Monday to a messy desk -- a mess you did not make -- and now you have to clean it up.
 That's what this feels like for a nanny.
 When a nanny walks into work having to clean up messes that happened while they were off the clock, it feels like they weren't even really off.
 Sometimes parents take this even a step further and try to pretend like everything in the house is child related just because kids exist in the house.
 For example, parents need the holiday decorations put up/taken down and they tell their nanny that the decorations are really for the kids, so suddenly this chore falls under the nanny's job description.
 Nope nope nope.